nashvan/nashwan.github.io/ckad.md

 ```

-### Get nginx pod's ip created in previous step, use a temp busybox image to wget its '/'
+### Q/Get nginx pod's ip created in previous step, use a temp busybox image to wget its '/'
 ```bash
 kubectl get po -o wide # get the IP, will be something like '10.1.1.131'
 # create a temp busybox pod